USCG Documented Vessels - State Registered Boats - Foreign Registered Yachts

 ⚫ A particular boat may have been subject to numerous titling and registration jurisdictions during its lifetime.
 These may include USCG vessel documentation, state registration, and foreign yacht registry.
 All of which can still impact the most current title's validity.

-⚫ There is no title branding for boats or reporting requirements for salvage and insurance companies.
+⚫ Title branding for boats or reporting requirements for salvage and insurance companies is minimal at best.
 Although such information is available from within our databases, coverage for all damaged boats is not attainable.
 A hull inspection should be implemented before closing any boat transaction.

 ⚫ Errors and omissions are commonplace in boat title recordings.
 Hull numbers can be easily misread, obscured, or altered.
 It is important to ensure that the boat's title documents match up exactly with the numbers affixed to the boat itself.
 Our website also provides a free hull number check service to determine whether the assigned number is formatted correctly.